aryn-ai/sycamore/README.md

 poetry install --no-root
 ```

 Next, generate the grpc/protobuf code.
-Due to some weirdness in the way protobuf python handles imports I wrote a script that screws with the directory structure (only for the grpc generate call)
+Due to some weirdness in the way protobuf python handles imports I wrote a script that screws with the directory structure (only for the grpc generate call).
+Once the grpc code is generated you can install the package itself.
 ```
-./genrpc
+make build_proto
+poetry install
 ```

 Now, assemble a zip for the opensearch plugin by following the directions in [that repo](https://github.com/aryn-ai/opensearch-remote-processor).
 Copy the resulting zip into `docker/` and then build an opensearch image